zgosalvez/github-actions-report-lcov/README.md

 - `github-token`: Set the `${{ secrets.GITHUB_TOKEN }}` token to have the action comment the coverage summary in the pull request.
 This token is provided by Actions, you do not need to create your own token.
 Optional.
 Default: ``
 - `working-directory`: The working directory containing the source files referenced in the LCOV files.
 Optional.
 Default: `./`
 - `title-prefix`: A prefix before the title "LCOV of commit..."
 Optional.
 Default: ``
+- `update-comment`: Set to `true` to update previous code coverage comment if such exists.
+When set to `false` new comment is always created.
+Optional.
+Default: `false`

 ### Outputs
 - `total-coverage`: The total coverage from scanned files.